 A technical contribution of our algorithm is the formulation of a hierarchical transformation technique that handles discontinuities.
-Controlled-continuity stabilizers [19] have been proposed to model discontinuities in inverse visual reconstruction problems.
-Whereas hierarchical schemes [16, 6] and quad-tree splines [17] enabled fast solutions for related variational problems, our approach for integrating discontinuity conditions into a hierarchical transformation framework is shown to yield significant performance improvements over these prior methods.
+Controlled-continuity stabilizers [24] have been proposed to model discontinuities in inverse visual reconstruction problems.
+Whereas hierarchical schemes [20, 8] and quad-tree splines [21] have been put forth as fast solutions for solving related variational problems, our approach for integrating discontinuity conditions into a hierarchical transformation framework is shown to yield significant performance improvements over these prior methods.